fataelislami/Clone-DB-Remote-to-Local/README.md

 ## Run

-After the above step have completed matched with your config, Let's run this script with:
+After the above step have completely matched with your config, Let's run this script with:

     ./clone.sh